 Back through this junction.

-The train ran in front of the station.
+Passing in front of the station.

 Looking down at the other tracks.

-Short BCIT Bridge.
+Short BCIT bridge.

 Another curve to the left.